Language Integrated Query: Standard query operator API

 A generalized Sum / Min / Max.
 This operator takes a function that specifies how two values are combined to form an intermediate or the final result.
 Optionally, a starting value can be supplied, enabling the result type of the aggregation to be arbitrary.
 Furthermore, a finalization function, taking the aggregation result to yet another value, can be supplied.
+This implement the Fold higher-order function.